fiee/fiee-dorsale/README.rst

 e.g. management data like owner and change date.
 You don’t want to handle that for every model in every view again.

-For my modular editorial and office automation system "fiëé cérébrale" everything must be site dependent - most reusable apps out there don’t care about site dependency, even if everyone has django.contrib.sites installed.
+In the previous version of my modular editorial and office automation system "fiëé cérébrale" everything was site dependent - most reusable apps out there don’t care about site dependency, even if everyone has `django.contrib.sites` installed.

 I’d like to give back to the open source community, but of course nothing customer-specific and no embarassing secrets from the git history, so it’s time to pull the generic stuff out of my projects.

-I’m planning to make this a cosmos of loosely coupled data bits – attachable sticky notes (`fiëé adhésive`_), events (`fiëé témporâle`_), geodata (`fiëé locâle`, coming soon), categorized with tagging – and some useful apps on top of that: a collaboration tool with to-do list and doodle-like functions (`fiëé preposale`, not yet public), a party/banquet planner (`fiëé festîve`, not yet public), tools for publishers (`fiëé édition`, not public) and maybe more.
+I’m making this a cosmos of loosely coupled data bits – attachable sticky notes (`fiëé adhésive`_), events (`fiëé témporâle`_), geodata (`fiëé locâle`, coming soon), categorized with tagging – and some useful apps on top of that: a collaboration tool with to-do list and doodle-like functions (`fiëé preposale`, not yet public), a party/banquet planner (`fiëé festîve`, abandoned, was never public), tools for publishers (`fiëé édition`, in use, but not public) and maybe more.
 Probably too much for one man’s hobby.
 I was also projecting some club-and-congress management app (usable e.g. for associations and churches), perhaps also LETS...